 - 1/8 tsp Pepper

 Rinse the potatoes.
 (Peeling the potatoes is optional) .
-Cut into 1/4" slices and put in your slow cooker.
+It works great to cut into 1/4" slices and put in your slow cooker.

 Mix until well combined and sprinkle the remaining 1/2 cup cheese on top.
 Cook on slow for up to 6 hours or on high for 3-4 depending on how hot your slow cooker is.

-If your potatoes are finished cooking before you are ready to eat them, you can turn the heat onto warm until you're ready.
+If your potatoes are finished cooking before you are ready to eat them, you can simply turn the slow-cooker heat onto warm until you're ready.
 So delicious!

 The Carefree Kitchen Socials: